garden-io/garden/docs/reference/config.md

 [steps](#steps) > command

-The Garden command this step should run.
+A Garden command this step should run.

 Supported commands: